Join Anna Maria’s

 . . . . then slide the potatoes back into the pan so that the uncooked face is now on the pan.

-In spite of the name this is not a frittata.
-In fact doesn’t contain any eggs.
-But because of the resemblance to a frittata this is the way this dish is called in the kitchens of central Italy.
+Frittata di Patate.
+In spite of the name, this is not a frittata.
+In fact, it doesn’t contain any eggs.
+But because of the resemblance to a frittata, this is what the dish is called in the kitchens of central Italy.